-A Toilet height is measured from the floor to the top of the seat.
+A toilet seat height is measured from the floor to the top of the seat.
 However, not all toilets are the same height.
 Most toilets measure anywhere from 15” up to 19”.
 Standard height toilets will measure less than 17”, where as a Comfort height toilet will measure 17” or more.

 Let’s have a closer look at each type of toilet to see what they offer and to whom they may benefit.